chrisns/talks/PodSecurityPolicyIsDeadLongLive.md

 https://kubernetes.io/docs/concepts/policy/pod-security-policy/

 <!--
-What is a PSP apart from more words than I'd put on a slide?
+What is a PSP apart from more words than should ever be on a slide?
 -->

 ---